DefinitionThis section has been translated automatically.

 - Klotz D et al (2013) Primary cuntaneous aspergillosis in an extremely immature preterm infant.
 Dermatologist 64: 664-665.

 - Tarrand JJ et al (2003) Diagnosis of invasive septate mold infections.
 A correlation of microbiological culture and histologic or cytologic examination.
 At J Clin Pathol 119: 854-858

-Incoming links (20)Amphotericin b, liposomal; Aspergillosis disseminated; Aspergillus flavus; Aspergillus fumigatus; Clotrimazole ointment hydrophilic 2% (nrf 11.50.); Dermatomycoses; Eosinophilia skin changes; Galactomannan; Galactomannan antigen test; Isavuconazole; ...
+Incoming links (20)Amphotericin b, liposomal; Aspergillosis disseminated; Aspergillus flavus; Aspergillus fumigatus; Clotrimazole ointment hydrophilic 2% (nrf 11.50.); Dermatomycoses; Eosinophilia and skin; Galactomannan; Galactomannan antigen test; Isavuconazole; ...
 Show all

 Outgoing links (12)Allergic bronchopulmonary aspergillosis; Antimycotics; Aspergillus flavus; Aspergillus fumigatus; Caspofungin; Clotrimazole tincture 2%; Galactomannan antigen test; Glucocorticosteroids; Moulds; Onychomycosis (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.